vandhanag/VANDHANA_CSBS_21H058/README.md

-Mars Rover Simulation and Design Patterns in Java Exercise 1: Mars Rover Simulation
+Exercise 1: Mars Rover Simulation
 Project Description
 This project simulates the movement of a Mars Rover on a 10x10 grid.
 The rover can move forward, turn left, and turn right.
 It detects and avoids obstacles, and provides a status report with its current position and direction.